 How did the horse respond?

-Comment below to share your thoughts on this exercise.
-You can also post a video or comment on my Facebook page: Kathy Culler Riding Instructor
+Post a video or comment on this exercise, on my Facebook page: Kathy Culler Riding Instructor

 Can't wait to hear from you!